The Lorax: 2012 feature film

 Universal Pictures and Illumination Entertainment released a 3D CGI film based upon the book.
-The Lorax was released on March 2, 2012; the release coincided with the 108th birthday of Seuss, who died at the age of 87 in 1991.
+The Lorax was released on March 2, 2012, which coincided with the 108th birthday of Seuss, who died at the age of 87 in 1991.
 The cast includes Danny DeVito as the Lorax, Zac Efron as Ted (the boy in the book), and Ed Helms as the Once-ler.
 The film includes several new characters: Rob Riggle as villain Aloysius O'Hare, Betty White as Ted's Grammy Norma, Jenny Slate as Ted's neurotic mother Mrs. Wiggins, and Taylor Swift as Audrey, Ted's romantic interest.
 In addition, the film is given an extended ending where the tree is replanted and the Once-ler reunites with the Lorax.
 The film debuted in the No. 1 spot at the box office, making $70 million, though it received mixed reviews.
 The film eventually grossed a domestic total of $214,030,500.
 Danny DeVito did his role in five different languages, including the original English audio, and also for the Russian, German, Italian, Catalan/Valencian, Castillan Spanish and Latin Spanish dub editions, learning his lines phonetically.